Built-in components

 context.addValueObject(orgUnit);

-In this case this orgUnit
+In this case this orgUnit object can be referred as model, and its fields

-with model.fieldname
+with model.fieldname.

 - named In case of multiple objects, you can put the DTOs into named contexts and refer them by their name: